canonical/netbox/docs/features/api-integration.md

 To learn more about this feature, check out the [webhooks documentation](../integrations/webhooks.md).

-## NAPALM

-[NAPALM](https://github.com/napalm-automation/napalm) is a Python library which enables direct interaction with network devices of various platforms.
-When configured, NetBox supports fetching live operational and status data directly from network devices to be compared to what has been defined in NetBox.
-This allows for easily validating the device's operational state against its desired state.
-Additionally, NetBox's REST API can act as a sort of proxy for NAPALM commands, allowing external clients to interact with network devices by sending HTTP requests to the appropriate API endpoint.

-To learn more about this feature, check out the [NAPALM documentation](../integrations/napalm.md).

-As of NetBox v3.5, NAPALM integration has been moved to a plugin.
-Please see the [netbox_napalm_plugin](https://github.com/netbox-community/netbox-napalm) for installation instructions.

 ## Prometheus Metrics

 NetBox includes a special `/metrics` view which exposes metrics for a [Prometheus](https://prometheus.io/) scraper, powered by the open source [django-prometheus](https://github.com/korfuri/django-prometheus) library.
 To learn more about this feature, check out the [Prometheus metrics documentation](../integrations/prometheus-metrics.md).